Hyperparathyroidism in MEN1 Syndrome

 R. Thakker, J Clin Endocrinol Metab 97: 2990–3011, 2012

-Neuroendocrine Thymic Carcinoma Metastatic to the Parathyroid Gland that was Reimplanted into the Forearm in Patient with Multiple Endocrine Neoplasia Type 1 Syndrome: A Challenging Management Dilemma.
+Neuroendocrine Thymic Carcinoma Metastatic to the Parathyroid Gland that was Reimplanted into the Forearm in a Patient with Multiple Endocrine Neoplasia Type 1 Syndrome: A Challenging Management Dilemma.
 Shifrin A, Livolsi V, Zheng M, Lann D, Fomin S, Naylor E, Mencel P, Fay A, Erler B, Matulewicz T. Endocr Pract.
 2013 Sep 6:1-14.